Children & Families in the Diocese

 The Diocese of Olympia welcomes and honors children as integral members of the greater church.
 Local congregations are encouraged to design faith formation activities specifically for children and to develop events and activities that appeal to families as well as the broader multi-generational community that the church represents.
 Diocesan staff and Children’s Commission members are eager to assist in creating or supplementing existing programs for children and families.

-COMING SOON Creating Warm and Welcoming Church Spaces for Families and Children – Just like the title suggests, this is a guide to creating the most welcoming spaces for the families and children in your parish.
+Coming Soon!
+Creating Warm and Welcoming Church Spaces for Families and Children – A guide to creating the most welcoming spaces for the families and children in your parish.
 From color psychology to lighting and furniture suggestions, you will learn how to build inviting spaces with just a few tricks and tips!

 Choosing a New Curriculum?
 Read this First – Article by Dorothy Linthicum for Building Faith, a ministry of Virginia Theological Seminary.
 She says, “Before we recommend curricula for specific age groups, we ask formation leaders to take a step back to look at the church as a whole, its strengths and weaknesses, its character or ethos, its beliefs and faith identity…” and includes a worksheet for doing just this.

-Curriculum Chart for Children — A comprehensive overview by Sharon Ely Pearson, Christian Education Expert.
+Curriculum Chart for Children – 2020 – A comprehensive overview by Sharon Ely Pearson, Episcopal Christian Education Specialist.

 1. Emphasize God’s love and care for all people;